 Can You Pay Off a credit card with another Credit card?

 Assume you have high-interest balances on one or more credit cards and want to consolidate at a reduced APR.
 “Can you pay off a credit card with another credit card?” you may wonder.
-Definitely, yes, you can pay off a credit card using another credit card, and there are several ways to do so.
-However, each method has advantages and disadvantages.

-In this article, I am going to show you how to pay off a credit card with another credit card, the easiest methods to do it and what to do if you are finding it hard to pay your credit card bills
+In this article, I am going to show you how to pay off a credit card with another credit card, the easiest methods to do it, and what to do if you are finding it hard to pay your credit card bills.

 How to pay a credit card bill with another credit card